Virginia L. Montgomery

 Virginia L. Montgomery, also known as VLM, (born 1986) is an American multimedia artist working in video art, sound art, sculpture, performance, and illustration.
 She has exhibited extensively throughout the U.S. and Europe at museums, galleries, and film festivals.
-Her artwork is known for its surrealist qualities, material experimentation, and thematic blending of science, mysticism, metaphysics, and 21st century feminist autobiography.
+Her artwork is known for its surrealist qualities, material experimentation, and thematic blending of science, mysticism, and 21st-century neurodivergent, feminist autobiography.
+Montgomery is based between Houston and Austin, Texas.

 Early life and education

-Montgomery is a neurodivergent individual who was raised in Houston, Texas.
+Montgomery is a neurodivergent individual raised in Houston, Texas.
 She attended the University of Texas at Austin, receiving her undergraduate BFA degree in 2008.
-She studied sculpture at Yale University and received her graduate MFA degree from Yale in 2016.
+She studied sculpture at Yale University, earning a MFA degree in 2016 and earning the Susan H. Whedon Award.